History of the British 1st Division (1809–1909): History beyond 1909

-The 1st Division went on to fight in the First (1914–1918) and the Second World Wars (1939–1945).
-The division ended the Second World War based in the Middle East.
-During the Cold War period, it was garrisoned in Palestine, Libya, and Egypt, before it returned to the UK in 1955.
-It remained until 30 June 1960, when it was disbanded due to there being no need for an additional divisional headquarters in the UK.
-It was reformed the following day, when the 5th Division was renamed.
-The new division was based in Germany as part of the British Army of the Rhine.
-During April 1978, a reorganised took place and the formation was renamed the 1st Armoured Division.
+The 1st Division subsequently fought in the First (1914–1918) and the Second World Wars (1939–1945).
+In February 1945, it relocated to Palestine.
+During the early stages of the Cold War period, the 1st Division was garrisoned in Palestine, Libya, and Egypt, before it returned to the UK in 1955.
+It remained there until 30 June 1960, when it was disbanded due to there being no need for an additional divisional headquarters in the UK.
+The following day, it was reformed when the 5th Division was renamed and took on the 1st Division's history and insignia.
+The new 1st Division was based in Germany as part of the British Army of the Rhine.
+During April 1978, a reorganisation took place and the formation was renamed the 1st Armoured Division.
 Under this banner, in 1990–1991, it fought in the Gulf War.
-When the Cold War ended, the British government restructured the army as part of Options for Change and this saw the division again disbanded on 31 December 1992.
-In 1993, the 4th Armoured Division, based in Germany, was renamed as the 1st (United Kingdom) Armoured Division.
-During the 1990s, the division was deployed to Bosnia as part of peacekeeping efforts and in the 2000s fought in the Iraq War.
-In 2014, the division was redesignated as the 1st (United Kingdom) Division in 2014.
+When the Cold War ended, the British government restructured the army as part of its Options for Change programme, which saw the 1st Division again disbanded on 31 December 1992.
+In 1993, the Germany-based 4th Armoured Division was renamed the 1st (United Kingdom) Armoured Division.
+During the 1990s, the division was deployed to Bosnia as part of peacekeeping efforts during the Bosnian War, and in the 2000s it fought in the Iraq War.
+In 2014, the division was redesignated the 1st (United Kingdom) Division.